perxpective/Cybersecurity-Therapy/DFI/DFI Revision Summary.md

 > Test and validate forensics software to prevent damaging the evidence

-#### Using NIST Tools
-- **What is NIST?**

-	> **NIST** - National Institute of Standards and Technology

-	- Publishes articles, provides tools and creates procedures for testing and validating forensics software
-	- Created criteria for Computer Forensics Tool Testing (CFTT) to manage research on computer forensics tools
-	- Based on the following:
-		- Standard testing methods
-		- ISO 17025 criteria for testing items with no current standards
-- **What is the criteria for tool testing?**
-	- Establish categories for digital forensics tools
-	- Identify forensics category requirements
-	- Develop test assertions
-		- Based on requirements
-		- Create tests to test the tool capability
-	- Identify test cases
-	- Report test results
-- **What is the NSRL created by NIST?**
-	- Stands for the **National Software Reference Library**
-	- Collects all known hash values for commercial software applications and OS files
-	- Uses SHA-1 to generate known set of digital signatures - **Reference Data Set (RDS)**
-	- **Explain the use of Reference Data Set (RDS)**
-		- Helps filtering known information -> speeds up investigation time
-		- Identifies bad files

 #### Using Validation Protocols
 - **How to verify results from the investigation?**
 	- Verify the results by performing the same tasks with other forensics tools